reportportal/docs/src/md/src/Analysis/AutoAnalysisOfLaunches.md

 2. Select the "Analysis" option from the context menu next to the selected launch name.

+3. Choose a scope of a previous results on base of which test items should be auto-analyzed: All launches or Launches with the same name.

+4. Click the "Analysis" button.
+Now "Auto-Analysis" will start

 3. Any launches with an active analyzing process will be marked with the "Analysis" label.

 [ ![Image](Images/userGuide/analyzeLaunches/manual_analiz.png) ](https://youtu.be/qXbTx4So0N4)

+### Custom configurations for Auto-Analysis

+You can configure Auto-Analysis for your own needs and choose custom options for this tool.
+It gives you an ability to made analyzing process more valid and credible.

+Custom configures includes:

+- Choosing a scope of a previous results on base of which test items should be auto-analyzed;

+It means that you can choose which results from previous runs should be considered in Auto –Analysis for defining the failure reason.

+There three options:

+      - All launches;

+      - Launches with the same name;

+If you choose *“All launches”*, test results in launch will have analyzed on base of all data in Elastic search of the project.

+If you choose *“Launches with the same name”*, test results in launch will have analyzed on base of all data in Elastic search that have the same Launch name.

+You can choose those configurations via Project configuration or from the list of actions on All launches view.

 ### Label AA